CristinaRacovita/shopping-list/README.md

 # ShoppingList
 What I used:
-- checked the state of a checkbox
+- Basic UI Component (checkboxes, buttons, etc)
 - Ancenstral Navigation (parent-child activities)
-- Explicit intent (by pressing a button)
+- Explicit intents
+- Activities and Fragments
 # Introduction
-In the second activity is a list of posible products that you want to remember to buy.You should choose what product or products want to buy by the list.
-After you choose, the selected products will appear in first app page.
+The app shows a list of posible products that you need to remember to buy.
+The user should choose the wanted products from a list.
+The selected products will appear in the main page.
 # Pre-requisites
-- IDE: Android Studio (for every operating system)
+- IDE: Android Studio
-- JDK
 # Getting Started
-- Download code.
+- Download the code
-- Open code in Android Studio.
+- Open the app using Android Studio
-- Run the app.
+- Run the app